-Crypto Futures Witness $840M in Liquidations as Bitcoin Nosedives, Ether Records Biggest Fall Since 2021
+Crypto Futures Record $1B in Liquidations as Bitcoin Nosedives, Ether Slumps Most Since 2021

 Crypto markets started to sell off last week amid geopolitical tensions in the Middle East and poor earnings reports by technology firms.
 These factors dampened the artificial intelligence (AI) hype among investors and created a flight away from risky assets.

 The rout worsened early Monday as the yen surged to seven-month highs due to heightened expectations of further rate hikes by the Bank of Japan and the unwinding of carry trades.
-Tokyo’s Topix 100 index dropped to its biggest drop since 2011.
+Tokyo’s Topix 100 index posted to its biggest drop since 2011.

 Disclosure

-Note: UPDATE (5 August, 2024): Updates headline and story with new figures.